-Ukraine’s competitive mobile market is dominated by the three network operators Vodafone Ukraine (owned by MTS), Kyivstar and Lifecell, owned by Turkcell.
-The mobile subsidiary of the incumbent telco Ukrtelecom, trading as TriMob, has been considered for sale since SCM Group acquired Ukrtelecom in 2013: in January 2016 Vodafone Ukraine made a bid for the operator but this was withdrawn in the following October after the Antimonopoly Committee delayed making a decision of the deal.
+Ukraine’s competitive mobile market is dominated by the three network operators Vodafone Ukraine (owned by MTS and using the Vodafone brand name), Kyivstar (owned by VEON) and Lifecell (owned by Turkcell).
+The mobile subsidiary of the incumbent telco Ukrtelecom, trading as TriMob, has been considered for sale since SCM Group acquired Ukrtelecom in 2013: in January 2016 Vodafone Ukraine made a bid for the operator but this was withdrawn in the following October after the Antimonopoly Committee delayed making a determination on the deal.

-Together, these players have held back the development of the MVNO sector by promoting their own low-cost subsidiaries.
-As a result the MVNO market remains underdeveloped and few operators have been licensed thus far.
-Nevertheless a gap in the low-cost sector may provide the opportunity for MVNOs to thrive in coming years.
-Competition resulting from mobile number portability has also been stymied, either by the regulator having delayed its introduction or by an insufficient number of companies bidding for the tender.
+These three dominant providers have effectively stymied the development of the MVNO sector by promoting their own low-cost subsidiaries.
+As a result, the MVNO market remains underdeveloped and few operators have been licensed thus far.
+Nevertheless, in coming years a gap in the low-cost segment may provide the opportunity for MVNOs to thrive.

 Mobile broadband services present a significant growth opportunity.
 Significant investment has been made in extending 3G infrastructure, while operators have more recently concentrated on LTE.
-Additional spectrum in the 2600MHz band was auctioned in January 2018, issued under 15-year licenses, and all three MNOs are expected to launch LTE services promptly.
+Additional spectrum in the 2600MHz band was auctioned in January 2018, and of spectrum in the 1800MHz band in the following July, issued under 15-year licenses.
+All three MNOs promptly launched LTE services.